-That’s the reason why, wearable app developers are increasingly adding AI Engine inside wearable health apps and wearable health solutions.
+This is the reason why, wearable application developers are adding artificial intelligence into wearable health applications and wearable health solutions.

 Moreover, AI assisted data mining is also essential to the success of an intelligent healthcare platform that ties many smartphones, website, IoT devices and wearables together to gather data and return intriguing health insights of an individual.